faranalytics/dialog/examples/custom_twilio_voip_openai_agent/README.md

 WEBHOOK_URL=
 ```

-You can configure the Deepgram, Cartesia components, OpenAI system message, and other nuances in the `settings.ts` file.
+You can configure the Deepgram and Cartesia components, OpenAI system message, and other configuration settings in the `settings.ts` file.

 ### Configure Twilio